Items filtered by date: May 2022

 A bunion is considered to be a deformity where a bony lump that forms on the side of the big toe.
 It happens as a result of the big toe becoming misaligned, and it can push against the side of the shoe.
 Many people develop a bunion from genetic reasons, or from wearing shoes that do not have adequate room for the toes to move freely in.
 High heels fit into this category, and it is suggested to wear a shoe that has a lower heel and a bigger toe area.
 Some people have an abnormal foot shape, and this may also lead to developing a bunion.
 There are specific symptoms that are associated with a bunion.
 These can include pain that gets worse when tight shoes are worn and the big toe may become stiff.
 Additionally, the skin surrounding the joints in the big toe may be swollen and red.
 Severe bunions may require surgery for permanent removal and proper alignment of the joints.
 If you have a bunion, please confer with a podiatrist who can guide you toward the treatment that is correct for you.

 If you are suffering from bunions, contact one of our podiatrists of Mercer Ocean Podiatry.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 What Is a Bunion?